isaacnmm/pestpolicy-hugo2XX/content/posts/does-white-vinegar-kill-fleas/index.md

 layout: post
 ---

 Vinegar is a common household ingredient that you will find around the kitchen but it can also have varied applications around the house.
 Flea bites are painful and they may cause the transmission of diseases.
-Further, removing [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/) from your house and pets is challenging and expensive but you can use some home remedies. - **So, does white vinegar (acetic acid) kill fleas?
+Further, removing [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)from your house and pets is challenging and expensive but you can use some home remedies. - **So, does white vinegar (acetic acid) kill fleas?

 In summary, no, spraying the cider vinegar on the dog bed or rugs wouldn't kill fleas but it will help repel the pests from your house and pets. ** - **The reason is that the vinegar acid is relatively weak to break through the shells of flea larvae and free eggs. ** **However, adult fleas tend to avoid pets such as cats and dogs that are sprayed with white vinegar.
 But the vinegar solution won't kill the adult fleas. **